FuelLabs/sway/docs/book/src/advanced/trivial_encoding.md

 Possible values are:

 - required: compiler will check and error if the check fails;
-- optional: compiler will only warn non-compliances;
+- optional: compiler will only warn non-compliance;
 - any: nothing will be checked.

 This attributed can be used directly on types, but also on entry points such as "main" function for scripts and predicates; and contract methods for contracts.